ankschoubey/old-blog/_posts/dev-life/test-first/2023-05-16-v1-validate-configuration.md

 After doing TDD well, you almost don’t get any logical bugs.
 Now the bugs you do get are all data bugs.
 Or configuration bugs.

-Data Bugs can be solved with TDD, just validate all the data that comes in the system.
-I have an article about it.](<https://www.ankushchoubey.com/pre-save-data-validation/> "‌")
+Data Bugs can be solved with TDD, just validate all the data that comes into the system.
+I have an article about it.](https://www.ankushchoubey.com/pre-save-data-validation)

 The other type of bug is a **configuration bug**.

 **Example**: You have connected to a service that does not exist yet.

-You can run the below types of analyzers in your continuous integration **before merge**.
+You can run the below types of analyzers in your continuous integration **before merging**.
 You can combine this with validation when the app starts.
 The app should fail to start if the validation fails.

 ## Static analysers

 You can find many linters and resources that can help validate static files.

-You can also use static analysis tools to validate if your yaml or properties is structured properly.
+You can also use static analysis tools to validate if your `yaml` or `properties` is structured properly.

 Static analysers like Sonar can also be useful.